nodejitsu/handbook/book.md

 <a name="Applications"></a>
 ## Applications

 Applications are the core of the Nodejitsu API.
-Each application represents a set of Node.js code plus a package.json which contains meta-data about the application such as it's dependencies, database connections, configuration settings, authors, etc. For more information about the package.json format see: LINKTO: package.json docs
+Each application represents a set of Node.js code plus a package.json which contains meta-data about the application such as it's dependencies, database connections, configuration settings, authors, etc. For more information about the package.json format see: [package.json](#package_json)

-#### Get all applications for a User
+#### Get all Applications for a User

      GET /apps/:user-id